ksu-cs-textbooks/cis301/content/9-chapter/9_1-functions.md

 Using a function contract and our deduction rules, we have PROVED that the `div` function will return 3 in our example (without needing to test the code at all).

-// NOTE! <--- stopped here with the revisions --->

 ## Examples

 In this section, we will see two completed examples of Logika programs with a function and calling code.